a-little-world/little-world-design-system/README.md

 ### 2. Review and Commit

 After running `version-packages`:

 1. Review the generated changes
 2. Commit the version bumps and changelog updates
-3. Push to your repository
+3. Push to your branch

 ### 3. Publish Packages

-The GitHub Action workflow automatically handles publishing when you push to the `main` branch with changesets.
+The GitHub Action workflow automatically handles publishing when you merge your PR into the `main` branch with version updates.
 No manual publishing is required.

 ## Individual Package Releases